 Blend #10: Grapefruit, Juniper Berry, Rosemary

-Grapefruit is another uplifting citrus oil that works well when you need a mental boost.
+Grapefruit is another uplifting citrus oil that works well when you need an energy boost.
 The zesty aroma is sure to help you feel brighter and help you let go of negative feelings.

 Juniper berry has a light, clean aroma that pairs excellently with grapefruit.
 Although scientific studies are lacking, this lovely oil has traditionally been used to promote feelings of calm and relaxation.